ryanburgess/grunt-sassyclean/README.md

 If remove is set to true and days has a value files will only delete if the file hasn't been modified after the length of days.

 ## Release History
-* 0.1.2: fix [#1](https://github.com/ryanburgess/grunt-sassyclean/issues/1) better explain Grunt task.
+* 0.1.2: fix [issue #1](https://github.com/ryanburgess/grunt-sassyclean/issues/1) better explain Grunt task.
 * 0.1.1: Adding moment as a dependency.
 * 0.1.0: Initial release.